derekchoe/genie/README.md

 ## Technologies & Technical Challenges

-- Backend: MongoDB/Express/Node.js
+- Backend: `MongoDB` / `Express` / `Node.js`
-- Frontend: React/Redux
+- Frontend: `React` / `Redux`
-- API Voice input to text
+- `Web Audio API` for voice input to text

 ## Login / Sign Up Page

 ![](images/loginpage.gif)

 Users can login or sign up through this page.

 ## Dashboard

 ![](images/dashboard.gif)
 Users can view their net income graph, expense graph and recent transactions.
 Users can also create a category or transcation at the sidebar.

 ![](images/webspeech.png)

 For a better user experience, we added a voice recognition features for users to record details of the new transaction.

-# Overall Schedule

-## Accomplished over the Weekend

-- [ ] All members of the team read the MERN tutorials
-- [ ] Set up database
-- [ ] Wrote proposal Readme and planned work for the week
-- [ ] Implement user authorization on both frontend and backend

-## Group Members & Work Breakdown

-#### Day 1 - Oct 22

-- Set up categories model and routes - Alice
-- Set up transactions model and routes - Justin
-- Design components - Rika
-- Log in/sign up page styling - Derek

-#### Day 2 - Oct 24

-- Finish backend related logic - Alice
-- Write React frontend for transactions - Justin
-- Write actions/reducers for categories and transactions, create detailed design for dashboard - Rika
-- Research implementation of charts and graphs / frontend styling - Derek

-#### Day 3 - Oct 25

-- Write routes and queries for dashboard graphs/charts - Alice
-- Write routes and queries for dashboard graphs/charts - Justin
-- Prepare for API implementation / finish navbar - Rika
-- Create/style nav-bar - Derek

-#### Day 4 - Oct 26

-- Polish backend query result for monthly transactions Justin
-- Write recent transaction table for dashboard - Alice
-- Write net income chart for dashboard - Rika, Justin
-- Write monthly transactions pie chart for dashboard - Derek

-#### Day 5 - Oct 27

-- Create toggable sidebar - Alice
-- Polish recent transaction table, add delete feature - Justin
-- Write monthly transactions pie chart for dashboard - Derek
-- Seed demo - Rika

-#### Day 6 - Oct 28

-- debug
-- polish
-- Clean out console warnings

-#### Day 7 - Oct 29

-- debug
-- polish